AI API Rate Limits 2026: OpenAI, Anthropic, Gemini RPM, TPM & 429 Fixes

 - Grok API Pricing Guide 2026 — Grok 3 pricing, $25 free credits

-- DeepSeek API Pricing Guide 2026 — The cheapest capable AI model
+- DeepSeek API Pricing Guide 2026 — V4 Flash cache-hit pricing and agent cost math

 - Mistral API Pricing Guide 2026 — EU-compliant, open-weight options